Interpreting The Insight 2023 Sales KPI Report - Kellblog

 Notes

 [1] Ironically, CPP doesn’t even do this well.
 It’s a theoretical payback period (which is very much not the intent of capital budgeting which is typically done on a cash basis).
 The problem?
-In enterprise SaaS, you typically get paid once/year for a year so an 8-month CPP is actually a 30-60 day CPP (i.e., the time it takes to collect receivables, known as days sales outstanding) and an 18-month CPP is, on a cash basis, actually a 365-days-plus-DSO one.
+In enterprise SaaS, you typically get paid once/year so an 8-month CPP is actually a 30-60 day CPP (i.e., the time it takes to collect receivables, known as days sales outstanding) and an 18-month CPP is, on a cash basis, actually a 365-days-plus-DSO one.
 That is, in enterprise, your actual CPP is always some multiple of 12 plus your DSO.

 [2] You can argue it’s a quasi-efficiency metric in that a faster payback period means more efficient sales, but it might also mean higher subscription gross margin.
 Morever, the trumping argument is simple: if you want to measure sales efficiency look at CAC ratio — that’s exactly what it does.